seancdavis/sapwood-classic/support.md

-Because taproot is currently a one-man project, I'm limited in the amount of support I can provide.
+Because Sapwood is currently a one-man project, I'm limited in the amount of support I can provide.
 Here are the guidelines:

 Bugs & Issues
 --------------------